AleksandrHovhannisyan/resizeall/README.md

 # resizeall

-> Resize all images in a directory, including GIFs, animated WebP, and more.
+> Resize all images in a directory.

 ## Motivation